ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/workflow-rose-cylc.md

 ## Launching a Cylc suite

-There are two options for launching a Rose/Cylc suite- either via the terminal directly, or via a Gadi [ARE VDI session](https://opus.nci.org.au/spaces/Help/pages/163250532/2.1.+Connecting+to+the+VDI).
+There are two options for launching a _Rose/Cylc_ suite- either via the terminal directly, or via a Gadi [ARE VDI session](https://opus.nci.org.au/spaces/Help/pages/163250532/2.1.+Connecting+to+the+VDI).
 Both methods eventually end up in a terminal, so if you wish to use the terminal directory on a Gadi login node, skip directly to the [Set up a persistent session](#set-up-a-persistent-session) section.

 !!! warning "X11 Forwarding"
     If you are going to connect via the terminal directly using SSH, it is recommended to connect with `ssh -X` to enable X11 forwarding.
-This allows the Rose GUI to be launched on your local machine.
+This allows the Rose and Cylc GUIs to be launched on your local machine.

 ### Launch ARE VDI Desktop